-An internship will be suspended or restricted when the intern fails to adhere to professional standards of ethics and conduct, such as those stipulated in this Syllabus and those outlined by the American Counseling Association, or if an intern violates state or federal laws and regulations.
+An practicum will be suspended or restricted when the st udent fails to adhere to professional standards of ethics and conduct, such as those stipulated in this Syllabus and those outlined by the American Counseling Association, or if an intern violates state or federal laws and regulations.

-Other instances in which suspension or restriction will occur include those where an intern: (a) fails to adhere to attendance requirements, such as missing three or more weeks of campus or on-site supervision; (b) fails to work successfully at an approved internship site, including ineffective or unsatisfactory work with clients, failure to adequately demonstrate professional competency, or poor interpersonal skills and behavior.
+Other instances in which suspension or restriction will occur include those where student: (a) fails to adhere to attendance requirements, such as missing three or more weeks of campus or on-site supervision; (b) fails to work successfully at an approved practicum site, including ineffective or unsatisfactory work with clients, failure to adequately demonstrate professional competency, or poor interpersonal skills and behavior.

-An intern will be suspended if they: (1) have failed to register for the course; (2) do not have adequate liability insurance or if there is a limitation or discontinuation of liability insurance; (3) attempt to train under an unqualified or unapproved site supervisor; (d) undertake an internship at a clinic, site or agency that has not been approved.
+A Practicum student will be suspended if they: (1) have failed to register for the course; (2) do not have adequate liability insurance or if there is a limitation or discontinuation of liability insurance; (3) attempt to train under an unqualified or unapproved site supervisor; (d) undertake practicum at a clinic, site or agency that has not been approved.